 As a general rule, be sure to communicate with locals you turst or your LET to find the best scooter deal for your needs in the area you commute in.
 Make sure you have insurance for your scooter.

 Due to the humidity, many ETAs have had moldy clothes or shoes at some point.
 Buying desiccant beads or getting a dehumidifier can help.
-Most of the apartments have a laundromat nearby where you can use a dryer, so you can do laundry there if you’re worried about damp clothes getting moldy.
-If possible, leave at home anything that can’t be cleaned easily (either at the laundromat or with white vinegar to kill the mold).
-Dry cleaning services here are slightly cheaper than in the US, but clothing that becomes moldy once WILL become moldy again after dry cleaning.
+Most apartments are equipped with only a washer; however, laundromats that offer drying services are common in Yilan.
+You can do laundry there if you’re worried about damp clothes getting moldy.
+If possible, do not pack clothing that cannot be cleaned easily (either at the laundromat or with white vinegar to kill the mold).
+Dry cleaning services here are slightly cheaper than in the US, but clothing that becomes moldy once will become moldy again after dry cleaning.
 If you can live without it, leave it at home.

 The first and most important piece of advice: have two or three different taxi companies' numbers in your phone at all times.
 Working hours in Yilan can be a little random, so you might get an automated "We're closed" message.
 In Luodong, taxis are nearly always ready, waiting at the bus drop-off and pick-up points or at the front of the train station at all hours.
 Luodong taxis operate at all hours, and you will always get picked up to go to your location.

 There are a ton of green taxi signs near bus and train stations where taxi companies have car waiting.
 If you can speak Chinese well, it is easy to call for a taxi from anywhere you are in the city, as long as you have a street name or location ready at hand.